 RedBeam's asset-tracking solutions can empower your organization to streamline asset verification and unlock its full potential.
 We offer a comprehensive suite of features to:

-- Simplify Data Collection: Leverage barcode scanning and mobile app integration to capture asset data efficiently.
+- Simplify Data Collection: Leverage barcode scanning, mobile app integration and radio frequency identification to capture asset data efficiently.

 - Maintain a Centralized Fixed Asset Register: Ensure a single source of truth for all asset information, promoting data accuracy and accessibility.